Eric-Carlton/PokemonGoReader/Readme.md

   There's a config option for that as well!
 Go to webapp/services/properties.service.ts and change the showTransferButton format property to false.
 Restart the webapp portion ( or the whole thing if you're running with `npm start` ) and say goodbye to that transfer button!

-* **I want to allow other computers on my local network to access the tool from computer.
+* **I want to allow other computers on my local network to access the tool from my computer.
 Is that possible?**

   It sure is!
 You do, however, need to make some configuration changes.